DrMurx/minion.js/README.md

 is left in an uncertain state, depending on the value of the `minion.missingAfter` property.
 Jobs that do not get processed after a certain amount of time, will be considered stuck and fail automatically, depending on the value of the `minion.stuckAfter` property.
 So an admin can take a look and resolve the issue.

-## Examples

-This distribution also contains a great example application you can use for inspiration.
-The [link checker](https://github.com/mojolicious/minion.js/tree/main/examples/linkcheck) will show you how to integrate background jobs into well-structured [mojo.js](https://mojojs.org) applications.

 ## API